pivotal-cf/bookbinder/README.md

 ### Code Snippets
 `<%= yield_for_code_snippet from: 'my-org/code-repo', at: 'myCodeSnippetA' %>` inserts code snippets extracted from code repositories.

-To delimit where a code snippet begins and ends, you must use the format of `code_snippet MARKER_OF_YOUR_CHOOSING start OPTIONAL_LANGUAGE`, followed by the code, and then finished with `code_snippet MARKER_OF_YOUR_CHOOSING end`:
+To delimit where a code snippet begins and ends, you must use the format of `code_snippet MARKER_OF_YOUR_CHOOSING start OPTIONAL_LANGUAGE`, followed by the code, and then finishing with `code_snippet MARKER_OF_YOUR_CHOOSING end`.
-If the `OPTIONAL_LANGUAGE` is omitted, your snippet will still be formatted as code but will not have any syntax highlighting.
+If you omit the `OPTIONAL_LANGUAGE`, your snippet will still be formatted as code but will not have any syntax highlighting.

 Code snippet example: